mlg556/mlg556.github.io/_posts/2019-02-14-8051-assembly-workflow-in-macos.md

 # AVRDUDE

 [AVRDUDE](https://www.nongnu.org/avrdude/) is a command line utility which will be used to write the generated `.hex` file in to the ROM of the microchip.
 You can install it with `brew install avrdude`.
 Since the default config file does not support AT89S52, we will use a modified version provided by [varun96](https://www.instructables.com/id/Programming-AT89s52-Using-USBasp-ISP-Programmer/).
 It can be downloaded via the Instructables site, or directly [here]({{ site.url }}/downloads/2019-02-14-8051-assembly-workflow-in-macos/F40R96CIUSLFZFP.conf).
-Put this file somehwere accessible, we will later refer to it.
+Put this file somewhere accessible, we will later refer to it.

 # as31